lantelt/Hichi/README.md

 docker build -t interactive-agent . docker run --rm -p 5000:5000 -e OPENAI_API_KEY=your-key-here interactive-agent
 ```
 You can optionally set `FLASK_SECRET` to specify the Flask session secret key.
+`MAX_ITERATIONS` can also be set to change how many improvement cycles run by default.
+The server will keep up to `MAX_LOG_LENGTH` messages in memory for each session (default 100).
+Older messages are written to files under `logs/`.
 ## Note

 This script requires an internet connection and a valid OpenAI API key.
 Error handling is minimal and provided as a basic example.
 Feel free to expand upon it for your own use.